Skip to main content

 You can create another routine that turns all of those things off by saying, “Alexa: To all a good night.”

-Another great routine idea is to create an emergency routine that turns lights on or even flashes them and turns on a siren noise.
+Another great routine idea is to create an emergency routine that turns the lights on or even flashes them and turns on a siren noise.
 You can activate that by voice command or have it set to go off if a door or window sensor is tripped during certain hours.
 Tech-savvy parents could set up a routine that will flash a smart light in their bedroom when a window or door is opened after midnight to keep track of when their teenagers arrive home — or sneak out.

 What do you need to use Alexa?

-To use Alexa, you’ll need a speaker that is Alexa-enabled, like any Echo or Echo show device, or another manufacturer’s speaker that is Alexa-enabled — they’re usually well-labeled.
+To use Alexa, you’ll need a speaker that is Alexa-enabled, like any Echo or Echo Show device, or another manufacturer’s speaker that is Alexa-enabled — they’re usually well-labeled.

 Smart light bulbs changing color on command.